marcoklaassen/jboss-eap-rsyslog/README.md

 In `hello-world-app/src/main/tekton` there are two tekton pipelines defined to build the JBoss EAP app & container and to build the rsyslog-server container.

 The containerfiles to build the rsyslog TCP or UDP configured containers and the JBoss EAP container are located at `hello-world-app/src/main/docker`

+When you deployed all the pods you can see that the `tcpsyslog` handler communicates with the `tcp` configured rsyslog server and the `udpsyslog` handler sends logs to the `udp` configured rsyslog server.